-Data Science is central to the mission of the Society.
+Data science is central to the mission of the Society.
 Many RSS fellows work as data scientists; many others are involved in data driven activities or researching questions of statistical science that are vital to data science.

 The growth of data science represents an enormous opportunity for statisticians and for statistics as a discipline.
 It also presents a challenge.
-The US National Science Foundation’s 2019 report, Statistics at a Crossroads described this challenge in stark terms: 'the field of Statistics is at a crossroads: we either flourish by embracing and leading Data Science, or we decline and become irrelevant'.
+The US National Science Foundation’s 2019 report, Statistics at a Crossroads describes this challenge in stark terms: 'the field of Statistics is at a crossroads: we either flourish by embracing and leading Data Science, or we decline and become irrelevant'.

 Accordingly, under the leadership of the President, Professor Sylvia Richardson, the RSS has convened a task force to investigate how the RSS can deepen and extend its impact on the field of data science, and its offering to fellows who work as data scientists.
-This plan will then be brought to Council later in 2021, and subject to agreement, put into action.

 The task force’s membership is: